Guide: Danish Fashion

 Baum und Pferdgarten

 Baum und Pferdgarten was founded in 1999 by Danish designers Rikke Baumgarten and Helle Hestehave.
-The two designers work a lot with contrast in their design and you can pick up their clothes in over 20 countries worldwide and cities such as Copenhagen, London, Paris, New York and Tokyo.
+Today the company is owned by Hanssen Brands.
+Baum und Pferdgarten is known for its contrast in the design and you can pick up the clothes in over 20 countries worldwide and cities such as Copenhagen, London, Paris, New York and Tokyo.

-Ivan Grundahl is one of Denmark's most successful designers, who’s been creating cool, avant-garde clothing for women for the past 40 years.
-His collections take a lot of inspiration from Japan and you can visit his stores in Copenhagen, Oslo and New York.
+Ivan Grundahl was one of Denmark's most successful designers, who’s been creating cool, avant-garde clothing for women for the past 40 years.
+The company with his son, Oliver Grundahl, in charge still takes a lot of inspiration from Japan and in their stores in Copenhagen, Oslo and New York.

 Bruuns Bazaar was created by brothers Teis and Bjørn Bruun in 1994.
+Today the company is owned by Hanssen Brands.
 The company's simple style has garnered much international recognition and was the first Danish brand to enter the official show calendar in Paris.

 By Malene Birger